 General Cost of Living

 High-income families live in the Palm Island enclave.
-The most profitable jobs are in the following industries: management, business, financial, architecture, engineering, legal, health care, and information technology.
+The most profitable jobs are in management, business, financial, architecture, engineering, legal, health care, and information technology.

 Miami Beach has a tropical monsoon climate.
-The tropical rainy season is marked by May and runs through October.
+The tropical rainy season starts in May and runs through October.
 Dry season starts in November and lasts through April.
 Interestingly, Miami Beach is the only mainland US city to never experience freezing temperatures.

 Panther Coffee is a well-known coffee shop not only in Miami Beach but all throughout Miami.
 For authentic Latin American breakfast or lunch, head to Las Olas Cafe.
 Another must-try in Miami Beach is La Sandwicherie, serving French sandwiches since 1988.